Netta (name)

 Netta is a short form of many names ending -netta, including Aquanetta, Arnetta, Dawnetta, Janetta and Jenetta, as part of the largest etymological root of names with over five hundred variations, both male and female.
+The Hebrew name (spelled Netta or Neta) originates from the Hebrew word נטע for a plant, especially a sprout.
 Notable people with this name include the following: